NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 2/Tough Leaded Skeleton.md

 abilities_mid:
   - name: ""
   - name: "Lead Cloud"
-    desc: "`pf2:r` (poison) **Trigger** The leaded skeleton is hit by a melee attack\n**Effect** A cloud of lead dust is released, forming a 5-foot radius cloud of fine particles surrounding the skeleton.
+    desc: "`pf2:r` (poison) **Trigger** The leaded skeleton is hit by a melee attack\n* * *\n\n**Effect** A cloud of lead dust is released, forming a 5-foot radius cloud of fine particles surrounding the skeleton.
 The cloud persists for 1 round, exposing creatures within it to an inhaled form of rapid lead poison."

 attacks:
   - name: ""